sagemathinc/cocalc/two/README.txt

    * Worker (worker.py) --
         - a forking local unix domain sockets server using json messages
-        - runs as a *restricted* UNIX user, one of a comma separated list of local usernames passed via command line when starting backend
+        - runs as a "restricted" UNIX user, one of a comma separated list of local usernames passed via command line when starting backend
         - bound: #{*simultaneous* open workspaces} <= #{users}
-        - lifetime:
+        - lifetime
-            0. ssh: clean $HOME of worker
-            1. scp: backend sends worker.py and a *git bundle* representation of workspace to $HOME/
-            2. ssh: git clone's workspace.bundle to workspace/
-            3. ssh: cd workspace && /path/to/sage ../worker.py <opts>
-            4. POST: worker.py posts to backend about successful startup
-            5. unix domain socket: backend makes socket connection(s)...
-            6. ssh: /path/to/sage ../worker.py --backend=? --stop=True --git=?
-               which will POST a git bundle to the backend server if anything has been saved.  (above could be done periodically without --stop=True to safely save work)
-        - lifetime -- take 2 -- the above seems way too complicated/slow:
-            0. precondition -- make groups for all sagews-worker-n users and make sagews-backend user a mamber of all those groups.
+            0. precondition: make UNIX groups for all sagews_worker_n users and make sagews_backend user a member of all those groups.
-            1. local: Set grp of
-                    data/backend/workspaces/id/workspace/
+            1. chgrp -R sagews_worker_n data/backend/workspaces/id/workspace/
-               and use git to do a clean local checkout of data/backend/workspaces/id/.git
-               If necessary, make sure grp permissions of workspace/ are set so sage-worker-n can modify anything in that directory.
             2. ssh: cd data/backend/workspaces/id/workspace/ && /path/to/sage -python /path/to/worker.py <opts>
+               Make sure the unix domain socket is data/backend/workspaces/id/socket with correct permissions setup.
+This way only sagews_worker_n and backend can talk.
+               [TODO: get rid of using tempfile]
-            3. to save session, the *backend* uses git right here.
+            3. To save session, the *backend* uses git right here.
 Since owns containing directory, can chmod and read anything.
-            4. When workspace shutdown, just chmod/chgrp workspace/ to protect again.
-          The above should be much faster and simpler than previous plan.
+            4. When workspace shuts down, chmod/chgrp workspace/ to protect again, and do a clean local checkout of data/backend/workspaces/id/.git in preparation for next run.
+If necessary, make sure grp permissions of workspace/ are set so sage-worker-n can modify anything in that directory.
         - save: state of workspace -- this git adds *everything*, then commits

    * DOCUMENTS: